Favorites

 False Kiva in Canyonlands National Park is a mysterious, unmarked archaeological site featuring a stone circle in a cliffside alcove, famous for its stunning views but now closed to visitation due to vandalism, including a fire lit within the structure.
 The National Park Service prohibits access to protect the fragile site, which is known for its rough, steep, unmarked trail near the Upheaval Dome area in the Island in the Sky district, making it a protected, though physically present, "gone" location for photographers and visitors.

-Green Rover Overlook, Canyonlands National Park, Utah - October 2011
+Green River Overlook, Canyonlands National Park, Utah - October 2011

 The Green River Overlook in Canyonlands National Park, located in the Island in the Sky district, offers breathtaking panoramic views of the Green River carving through vast canyons, highlighting the Turk's Head formation, the rugged White Rim Road, and the remote Maze district, making it a premier spot, especially for sunset, with easy access via a short, paved path from a parking area.